robertcorponoi/glutin-starter/README.md

 This starter might not be necessary for most people but when I first tried using [glutin](https://docs.rs/glutin/0.24.0/glutin/) I encountered multiple problems so I decided to create a basic skeleton that could be used for any app using glutin.

+This starter takes a basic glutin [example](https://github.com/rust-windowing/glutin/tree/master/glutin_examples) and isolates it to the basic parts it needs to work.

 ## **Usage**

 To use this starter: